quackcoast/chimp-4/index.md

 title: Leaderboard # This is good for the browser tab or as a sub-title if the theme uses it
 ---

 Welcome!
-This site tracks the ELO ratings and development progress of the Chimp chess engine series.
+This site tracks the ELO ratings and development progress of the Brainy Baboon.
 All ratings are derived from extensive testing.

 ---